MyTooliT/ICOtronic/Documentation/Tutorials.md

 ### Renaming a Sensor Device {#tutorials:section:sth-renaming}

 To change the name of a sensor you can use the subcommand `rename`.
-For example, to change the name of the sensor device with the Bluetooth MAC address `08-6B-D7-01-DE-81` to `Test-STH` use the following command:
+For example, to change the name of the sensor node with the Bluetooth MAC address `08-6B-D7-01-DE-81` to `Test-STH` use the following command:

 ```sh
 icon rename -m 08-6B-D7-01-DE-81 Test-STH